aristidesgpg/Symfony-car-service/README.md

         `yes | php bin/console doctrine:fixtures:load`

-5. You can remove containers and images created by docker-compose using the commands below
+6. NOTE: Occasionally as things change you will have to remove containers and images created by docker-compose using the commands below

         `docker kill $(docker ps -aq)`
+        (on windows: list containers using docker ps -aq and kill them one by one)

         This will stop all docker containers

         `docker rm $(docker ps -aq)`
+        (on windows: list containers using docker ps -aq and remove them one by one)

         This will remove all docker containers

-        `docker rmi $(docker ps -aq)`
+        `docker rmi $(docker images)`
+        (on windows: list images using docker ps -aq and remove them one by one)

         This will remove all docker images

+7. Get a JWT token by going to /api/authentication/authenticate passing the following as formData:

-Constant Username: tperson@iserviceauto.com
+        username: tperson@iserviceauto.com

-Constant Password: test
+        password: test

+    or if authenticating testing the customer app:

-Constant Link Hash: a94a8fe5ccb19ba61c4c0873d391e987982fbbd3
+        linkHash: a94a8fe5ccb19ba61c4c0873d391e987982fbbd3

-Constant PIN: tbd
+    or if authenticating testing the technician app:

+        //@TODO: Coming soon

-The API Documentation can be found at `localhost:8000/api/doc` and test login using credentials provided above
+8. Another way to test endpoints is to use the API Documentation that can be found at `localhost:8000/api/doc`

+    1. Expand the `/authentication/authenticate` endpoint
+    2. Click "try it out"
+    3. Enter credentials as desired provided above
+    4. Click "Execute"
+    5. Copy the value of the `token` provided in the response
+    6. At the top right, click "Authorize"
+    7. In the text box type "Bearer " then paste the token you copied
+    8. Click "Authorize"
+    9. All calls after this will automatically have the bearer token in the "Autorization" header